charmaine-kwok/charmaine-kwok.github.io/src/content/blog/camino_frances_albergue_2025.md

 description: A complete archive of all the albergues, guesthouses, and accommodations I stayed in during my 41-day Camino Francés and Finisterre/Muxía journey — including distances, ratings, recommendations, and daily notes.
 ---

+I arrived in Saint-Jean-Pied-de-Port on **13 September 2025** and began walking the Camino Francés on **14 September**.
+Over the next **35 walking days**, I followed the traditional route across the Pyrenees, Navarra, La Rioja, Castilla y León, and Galicia, reaching **Santiago de Compostela on 18 October**.
+After a rest day in Santiago, I continued with the Finisterre–Muxía extension, completing the journey on **27 October** at the coast in Muxía.

+This page records every stage I walked, including distances, accommodations, prices, and short reviews of each albergue and hostal I stayed in.

 ## Table of contents

 ## SECTION 1 — Stage & Distance Summary